 Some of these measures were implemented by Mosman Council in 2019.
-The sequenced scheduling of activities is likely to offer the most effective means for improving traffic and parking outcomes-which would be subject to Council working closely with sports groups and stakeholders.
-Ongoing monitoring of traffic and parking will be able to be staggered over time (the peak demand times for community uses in the Drill Hall, practice games on the precinct's courts, and competition sports at Rawson Park Oval will not generally coincide).
-As such, there is the potential to coordinate the timing of these respective activities as an important tool for managing parking and traffic impacts on local streets.
+The sequenced scheduling of activities is likely to offer the most effective means for improving traffic and parking outcomes - which would be subject to Council working closely with sports groups and stakeholders.
+Ongoing monitoring of traffic and parking in the area will be essential to ensure that the management of the site continues to achieve optimal traffic and parking outcomes.